neloe/explorations-in-godot/action-rpg-tutorial.md

   * Maybe use `process` unless you need physics specific stuff
 * `queue_free()` isn't instant; `free()` is.
 Use `queue_free()` when possible (happens at cleanup after frame)
 * Animated Sprite simpler than blend space/animation player
+* Note to self; improve on his naming schemes when teaching instancing scenes
+  * is `export (PackedScene) var` better?
+* notice: remote and local scenes when running scene show the game tree.
+That's really helpful